Code-Institute-Submissions/ElisabethCheston-KitespotsSweden/README.md

 5. Dropdown menu shows options “Clone”, “Open with GitHub Desktop” and “Download ZIP”.
 6.Clone;
 -	Choose the HTTPS option under the Clone icon.
--	Click on the copy icon to the right of the linkaddress.
+-	Click on the copy icon to the right of the link address.
 - Open the directory in your workstation where you like to store the cloned project.
 - In the terminal window write; “git clone” + clone url.
 -	Push enter.